4ked/TRNZT/README.md

 ------------
 TRNZT was written on https, which uses SSL certs specific to each project.
 So in order for you to get TRNZT working, you will need to get your own.

-The first step is requesting a self signed certificate.
+### Step one: Requesting a Self Signed Certificate
 Inside the Server file run:
 ```sh
 openssl genrsa -out key.pem 2048
 openssl req -new -key key.pem -out client.csr